MarcDiethelm/xtc/README.md

 });
 ```

-This will render the view called 'subpage' inside the template defined in alternate.hbs.
+This will render the view called 'subpage' inside the layout defined in the file alternate.hbs.
 The second argument to `res.render` contains instructions (like `layout`) and data for the rendering engine.
 The `title` property is an example of such data.
 It is available in the view and layout templates as the `{{title}}` variable.

-### Templates and Views
+### Layouts and Views

-In xtc the distinction between views and templates is as follows:
+In xtc the distinction between views and layouts is as follows:

 - View (`frontend/views`): A view typically corresponds to an individual page with an URL.
-This is where you include
-any modules specific to the page.
+This is where you include any modules specific to the page.
-- Templates (`frontend/views/templates`): Your basic document(s), typically a HTML document that contains all the things
-that are always needed: HEAD, scripts, tracking and so on.
-Your base template can be set in each route
-controller using the `layout` property or disabled altogether with `layout: false`.
-The view is included with the `{{{body}}}` variable.
+- Layouts (`frontend/views/layouts`): Your basic document(s), typically a HTML document that contains all the things that are always needed: HEAD, scripts, tracking and so on.
+The desired layout can be defined in each route controller using the `layout` property or disabled altogether with `layout: false`.
+The view is added to a layout template with the `{{{body}}}` variable.

-In Express templates are called layouts.

-Terrific Modules too can define *templates* for their own markup.
-More than one even!

 #### Handlebars Helpers